inspectorr/fisheye_nodes_cluster/README.md

 - test_runner_x to MLBackend class
 - build lib for flask service deployment
 - time measurement
+- all photos must be resized to square with fields then back
+- we need stepping system in MLBackend class for runners like 3

 Workflow ideas
 - providing second image in request (for bg or styling)